 “For example, neural matching helps us understand that a search for “why does my TV look strange” is related to the concept of “the soap opera effect.”
 We can then return pages about the soap opera effect, even if the exact words aren’t used…Danny Sullivan, Google

 Google launched neural matching in 2018 and it was responsible for serving up 30% of searches, then.
-I expect this to increase over time as the AI acquires proficiency with deciphering words and synonyms.
+We can only expect this to increase exponentially over time as the AI acquires proficiency with deciphering words and synonyms.

 SEO copywriting: A Long Term Investment